joaoneon/42_libft/README.md

   <p>

-  To compile your projects that use libft you need to use the flags:
+When compiling your projects that utilize the "libft" library, it is necessary to employ the appropriate flags:
     </p>
   <ul>
     <li>